What is domestic violence?

 Maybe you or someone you know has been a victim of domestic violence.
 It can be threats or verbal abuse, being forced to have sex, being attacked and beaten or being hit or kicked every now and then.
 If someone is hurting or frightening you at home or in a relationship, then this is domestic violence.

-Many young people grow up seeing violence between their parents, or seeing a parent being attacked or threatened regularly.
+Many young people who have experienced domestic violence grow up seeing violence between their parents, or seeing a parent being attacked or threatened regularly.
 Living with domestic violence means you are more at risk of abuse and you probably live with a lot of fear, stress, anger or sorrow.

 If you grow up with violence at home, you might not realise that it’s abuse or you might think that this is normal family life.
 It doesn’t matter if you are a victim of abuse or you see or hear other family members being abused; nobody should have to live with or witness domestic violence.